learn-co-curriculum/dsc-corr-autocorr-in-time-series/README.md

 These time series seem to exhibit some seasonality as well.
 Do you see what's happening?
 Especially for "Diet" and "Gym" there seems to be a peak in the beginning of each year.
 The famous New Year's Resolutions!

 Not surprisingly, these two seem to move in similar directions at same times as well.
-We can use the .corr-function
+We can use the `.corr()` method to formally find the correlation measure: